 Coolant Auto/Manual selection.
 This key will toggle between automatic and manual control of coolant.
 In automatic mode, M7 (Mist) and M8 (Flood) can be used in G-code programs to select the coolant type to be enabled.
-In manual mode, flood coolant and mist coolant are controlled by separate keys

-When switching from automatic to manual mode, both flood and mist coolant are turned off automatically.
+In manual mode, flood coolant and mist coolant are controlled by separate keys automatic to manual mode, both flood and mist coolants are turned off